ClaireFraser121/code-refactor/README.md

 ## Usage

-Marketing landing page that uses sec and accessibility standards
+Usage
+To use the Horiseon Marketing website, simply access the landing page.
+This marketing landing page is designed to showcase services related to SEO (Search Engine Optimization), Online Reputation Management, and Social Media Marketing.
+The website has been enhanced to comply with SEO and accessibility standards, ensuring a user-friendly experience for all visitors.